pimterry/server-components/README.md

 For 90% of web sites, you don't need the core of your app to run purely inside big ultra-flashy web-breaking client-side JavaScript.
 Many of us have been doing so not because our sites need to because server side rendering isn't enough to deliver our core experience, but because JS frameworks offer the best developer experience.

 Tools like React, Ember, Angular and friends make building web pages a delight.
 That's because they've been in a great place to discover and develop better approaches to building and managing UI complexity though, not because they're running client-side.
-We've conflated to two.
+We've conflated the two.

 We can fix this.
 We can take those same ideas and designs (critically, the key element they all agree on: composing applications together from many standalone elements), and get the magic and maintainability on the server side too, without the costs.